-UPDATED: Fall semester on the minds of Virginia’s colleges and universities
+UPDATED: Virginia’s colleges and universities announce fall plans

 Colleges and universities in Virginia are discussing options for their fall semesters, which will probably be like nothing the state has seen before due to the COVID-19 pandemic.